Jackson, Mississippi: Founding and antebellum period (to 1860)

+The Jackson area was historically populated by the Choctaw, the majority of whom were forcibly removed to Oklahoma following Andrew Jackson's signing of the Indian Removal Act in 1830.
+However, per the Treaty of Dancing Rabbit Creek, Choctaws could remain in Mississippi where they would be granted citizenship.

-Located on the historic Natchez Trace trade route, created by Native Americans and used by European American settlers, and on the Pearl River, the city's first European American settler was Louis LeFleur, a French-Canadian trader.
+Located on the historic Natchez Trace trade route, the Choctaw town that stood where Jackson is today was called Chisha Foka, meaning "Among the post oaks."
+The city's first European American settler was Louis LeFleur, a French-Canadian trader.
 The village became known as LeFleur's Bluff.
 During the late 18th century and early 19th century, this site had a trading post.
 It was connected to markets in Tennessee.
 Soldiers returning to Tennessee from the military campaigns near New Orleans in 1815 built a public road that connected Lake Pontchartrain in Louisiana to this district.
 A United States treaty with the Choctaw, the Treaty of Doak's Stand in 1820, formally opened the area for non-Native American settlers.

 LeFleur's Bluff was developed when it was chosen as the site for the new state's capital city.
 The Mississippi General Assembly decided in 1821 that the state needed a centrally located capital (the legislature was then located in Natchez).
 They commissioned Thomas Hinds, James Patton, and William Lattimore to look for a suitable site.
 The absolute center of the state was a swamp, so the group had to widen their search.